ladan-salimi/Pyomo-DC-OPTIMAL-POWER-flow/README.md

 ## Outputs
 - Optimal power generation for each bus.
-- Voltage angles (theta) for each bus.
+- Voltage angles for each bus.
 - Results written to the console and formatted output via Pyomo.

 ## License